Gokulathil Seethai (film): Plot

-An excited Rishi admits to his dad that if what he feels is love, he just loves ‘this love’ and asks his dad to speak to Nila on behalf of him.
-His dad agrees, but, when he privately talks to Nila, he asks her a question that upsets her and she leaves the house.
-A totally confused Rishi asks Nila as to what upset her, which she refuses to tell.
+An excited Rishi admits to his father that if what he feels is love, he just loves 'this love’ and asks his father to speak to Nila on behalf of him.
+His father agrees, but, when he privately talks to Nila, he asks her a question that upsets her, and she leaves the house.
+A totally Rishi asks Nila what upset her, which she refuses to tell.

-Rishi argues with his dad on having asked her such a stupid question and points out the differences between them and tells him that their relationship is over.
-He also asks his dad to get the heck out of his house for which his dad laughs and points out that the entire wealth is his hard earned money and if someone has to get out, it should be Rishi.
+Rishi argues with his father on having asked her such a stupid question and points out the differences between them and tells him that their relationship is over.
+He also asks his dad to get out of his house, for which his dad laughs and points out that the entire wealth is his hard-earned money and if someone has to get out, it should be Rishi.
 At that moment a phone call reveals that Nila had mentioned Rishi as her guardian at a ladies hostel.
 Rishi proudly points that out to his dad and storms out.
-Later, when the cook criticises Rishi's dad for having done this to his son, Rishi’s dad reveals that he talked to Nila the way he did not just to test her but to test Rishi as well.
-He also goes on to reveal that he is happy that Rishi is able to decide on his own and that he is confident that he'll come back.
+Later, when the cook criticizes Rishi's father for having done this to his son, Rishi’s father reveals that he talked to Nila the way he did not just to test her but to test Rishi as well.
+He also goes on to reveal that he is happy that Rishi is able to decide on his own and that he is confident that he will come back.

 Rishi visits Nila at the hostel after a brief altercation with the security guard.
-Nila avoids talking to Rishi who understands her anger and reveals to the entire group of women gathered there that the reason for his visit was not to force or harass Nila but to acknowledge that she has transformed him into a human being and that she is the only reason that he is now able to respect any woman.
-He bids goodbye and leaves as Nila stops him, cries and apologises that she mistook Rishi to be a jerk like Mohan when he sent his dad to speak on his behalf but now realises that he did it out of respect for her.
+Nila avoids talking to Rishi, who understands her anger and reveals to the entire group of women gathered there that the reason for his visit was not to force or harass Nila but to acknowledge that she has transformed him into a human being and that she is the only reason that he is now able to respect any woman.
+He bids goodbye and leaves as Nila stops him, she cries and apologizes that she mistook Rishi to be a jerk like Mohan when he sent his father to speak on his behalf but now realizes that he did it out of respect for her.
 She also accepts defeat of her own agenda by concluding that "there is nothing wrong in falling in love with someone like Rishi before marriage" and tells him that she loves him and they leave the hostel together.